kingaszk/Transition-rates/README.md

     sub-qchem *.in

 3. Create the directories: evc, kic, kr  for the fluorescence spectrum and evc, kisc, kr, dalton for phosphorescence spectrum.
     For the evc, you need the output file from s0,s1 and nacme QChem calculations.
-The input file for MOMAP (momap.inp) includes:

-do_evc	= 1

-&evc
- ffreq(1) = "s0.log"
- ffreq(2) = "s1.log"
- fnacme   = "nacme.log"
-/

-One should follow the instructions of momap package for running the calculations.
+You should follow the instructions of momap package for running the calculations.
 In my case it is

 $MOMAP_ROOT/bin/momap.py -i momap.inp -n 4  > log 2>&1 &